GridGain-Demos/gridgain-technology-primer/README.md

 Both nodes auto-discover each other and you'll have a two-nodes cluster ready for exercises.

 ## Connecting to GridGain Nebula
-You use [GridGain Nebula](https://portal.gridgain.com) throughout the course to see how Ignite distributes records, to execute and optimize SQL queries, and to monitor the state of the cluster.
+You use [GridGain Nebula](https://portal.gridgain.com) throughout the course to see how GridGain distributes records, to execute and optimize SQL queries, and to monitor the state of the cluster.

 1. Go to [https://portal.gridgain.com](https://portal.gridgain.com).